 ASHA supports school health issues that tie to our mission statement, to transform all schools into places where every student learns and thrives, and our Core Beliefs (see below).
-For 2015-2016, ASHA has committed to:
+ASHA is committed to:

-- Support federal legislation that includes health education and physical education as core academic subjects in the ESEA reauthorization;
+- Support federal legislation that includes health education and physical education as core academic subjects in the Elementary and Secondary Education Act (ESEA);

 - Maintain and/or improve school health services;

 - Support legislation and/or funding for coordinated school health approaches such as the Whole School, Whole Community, Whole Child (WSCC) model;

 - Support legislation that funds a state-level position/coordinator with dedicated time and authority to oversee and manage a coordinated and multi-disciplinary approach to school health

 ASHA’s Core Beliefs in Action focus on PreK-12 students and address five critical components of school health.
 The Whole School, Whole Community, Whole Child (WSCC) model serves as a unified and collaborative approach to health and learning.
 ASHA’s Core Beliefs support this student-centered, integrated and collaborative approach that addresses the needs of the whole child: